burak-kara/image-service/readme.md

     ```
 You can find the executables in the Release directory.

+_PS: ImageMagick should be used in Release mode to perform the operations._

 - `src/main.cpp` starts the Server
 - `src/client/main.cpp` starts the test Client
-- You can change the image, operation and parameters in the `Client`'s constructor.
+- You can change the image, operation and parameters in the `src/client/main.cpp` file.
+- You can provide the query as an argument to the ImageServiceClient such as:
+  - `/v1/resize:640x360/url:upload.wikimedia.org/wikipedia/commons/6/64/Fabritius-vink.jpg`
+  - `/v1/rotate:90/url:upload.wikimedia.org/wikipedia/commons/6/64/Fabritius-vink.jpg`
+  - `/v1/grayscale/url:upload.wikimedia.org/wikipedia/commons/6/64/Fabritius-vink.jpg`
+  - `/v1/crop:100x100/url:upload.wikimedia.org/wikipedia/commons/6/64/Fabritius-vink.jpg`
+  - `/v1/crop:100x100x90x90/url:upload.wikimedia.org/wikipedia/commons/6/64/Fabritius-vink.jpg`
+  - `/v1/WRONG:100x100x90x90/url:upload.wikimedia.org/wikipedia/commons/6/64/Fabritius-vink.jpg`
+- Output image `out.jpg`  can be found in root directory.
+Note that the modified image is returned to the client as a base64 response and written to the file there.

+## TODO
+- Add more operations
+- Add more error handling